lilidan-orm/one-to-many-multiview/README.md

 * an example implementation of the model on the Reuters dataset
 * an example clustering task

-You can get the results by running multi_view_main.py
+You can get the following output by running multi_view_main.py